Tips For Living on Your Own

 Don't Stretch Yourself Too Thin

-While there are many pros to living on your own, one downside is that you have to pay all the bills.
-There's no one to split the rent or help out with groceries, so budgeting is vital if you don't want to overstretch your wallet.
-Set aside an evening to sit down with pen and paper (or an app) and a glass of wine, and create a budget you're comfortable withβ€”factor in everything from rent and electricity to groceries and gas.
+While living independently has many pros, one downside is paying all the bills.
+No one can split the rent or help with groceries, so budgeting is vital if you don't want to overstretch your wallet.
+Set aside an evening to sit down with pen and paper (or an app) and a glass of wine, and create a budget you're comfortable with—factor in everything from rent and electricity to groceries and gas.
 You can also make a habit of planning your grocery list for the week ahead of time; this trick will help you be more mindful of the food you eat and help you cut back on impulse buying.

 If you don't have a lot of stuff and don't mind getting creative with your layout, consider renting a studio instead of a one-bedroom.
 When you're living alone, you don't need the extra privacy, and you can potentially save hundreds a month on rent.